My local horror film factory...

-Operating between 1929 and 1967, Merton Park Studios found a winning long-running formula with adaptions of Edgar Wallace crime dramas and police procedurals.
-These were cheaply made and I've no doubt they haven't aged particularly well.
-But when I noticed this studios' name cropping up on sixties horror movies, I was excited that world-famous cult titles had been made locally.
+Operating between 1929 and 1967, Merton Park Studios had a long-running success with adaptions of Edgar Wallace crime dramas.
+But when I noticed the studios' name also cropping up on horror movies, I was excited that a few world-famous cult films had been made locally.
 Not necessarily 'cult' because they were any good, though!

-Timeslip (aka The Atomic Man, 1955) stars Faith Domergue (This Island Earth) in a twisty high-tech (for 1955) thriller that makes British B-movies actually look respectable!
+Timeslip (aka The Atomic Man, 1955) stars Faith Domergue (This Island Earth) and Peter Arne in a twisty high-tech (for 1955) thriller that makes British B-movies look respectable!
 Full review here.

-The Case of the Mukkinese Battle Horn (1956) deserves a special mention for the blossoming talent that was captured here.
-It's an early multiple role for Peter Sellers (Dr Strangelove, The Pink Panther) and an early Michael Deeley production, long before he made The Italian Job and Blade Runner.
+The Case of the Mukkinese Battle Horn (1956) is only twenty minutes long, but deserves a special mention for the blossoming talent that it captured.
+There's an early multiple role for Peter Sellers (Dr Strangelove, The Pink Panther) as well as an early producer's role for Michael Deeley, long before he made The Italian Job and Blade Runner.
 It's also the best visual record of the influential humour of The Goons radio show.
-This short but hugely funny film is the rare jewel in Merton Park Studio's filmography.
+This short but very funny film is the rare jewel in Merton Park Studio's filmography.
 For a full illustrated review, follow the above link.

 MERTON PARK FILM STUDIO HORROR FILMS